 Time flies when you’re having fun, and our 3-year office lease at 1008 Homer Street in Vancouver was up at the end of December.
 While we could have chosen to stay (with a 10% rent increase), we took the opportunity to look around to see if there was other space that would better meet our future needs.

 We knew we wanted to stay downtown Vancouver, as it’s central for staff, and transit options into downtown are excellent.
-We did however take the opportunity to look at a few different neighbourhoods within downtown.
+We did, however, take the opportunity to look at a few different neighborhoods within downtown.
 Ultimately though, the financial district seemed a little too stuffy for us, and the area around Victory Square was just a bit too sketchy – we plan to stay open even later in the future, and really didn’t want any staff safety concerns.
-Long story short, we ended up moving just a couple blocks up Homer from our old location, to Homer at Robson.
+Long story short, we ended up moving just a couple blocks up Homer from our old location to Homer at Robson.

-We ended up actually paying a bit more than we would have if we stayed at our old location, but the following factors tipped the scale in favour of moving:
+We ended up actually paying a bit more than we would have if we stayed at our old location, but the following factors tipped the scale in favor of moving:

 - Modern concrete construction: Our old office was a turn of the century converted warehouse.
 While it had character, our ceiling was literally the floor of the tenants above, and boy could it get rowdy up there!
 Hard to seem professional when callers can hear loud music in the background.
 (This music and other noise was actually coming from the tenants above us).
 Our new office is like a bank vault, no noise transference issues here!